deeheber/expressjs-single-resource-api/README.md

 # express-mongo-rest-api

-This is an http server that stores data in MongoDB using Mongoose.
+This is an http server that stores notes and author data in MongoDB using Mongoose.

 ### Directions to use
 1. `npm install` from the command line